Pocket K No. 6: Bt Insect Resistant Technology

 Earlier Bt Technology

 Bt is easily cultured by fermentation.
-Thus, over the last 40 years, Bthas been used as an insecticide by farmers worldwide.
+Thus, over the last 50 years, Bt has been used as an insecticide by farmers worldwide.
 Organic farming in particular has benefited from Bt insecticide, as it is one of the very few pesticides permitted by organic standards.
-The insecticide is applied either as a spray, or as ground applications.
+The insecticide is applied either as a spray, or as ground application.
 It comes in both granules and liquefied form.

 The efficiency of both applications is quite limited, as target organisms often do not come in contact with the insecticide as they are found on the underside of leaves or have already penetrated into the plant.
 Scientists are working to overcome this problem through the use of modern biotechnology.